acts-project/acts/docs/examples/howto/run_material_mapping.rst

   ./../build/bin/ActsExampleMaterialMappingDD4hep -j1 --input-root true --input-files geant4_material_tracks.root --mat-input-type file --mat-input-file geometry-map.json --output-root --output-json --output-cbor --mat-output-file material-maps --mat-mapping-surfaces true --mat-mapping-volumes true --mat-mapping-volume-stepsize 1 --dd4hep-input ../thirdparty/OpenDataDetector/xml/OpenDataDetector.xml

+Note that technically when using DD4Hep (in particular for the ODD) using the option ``--mat-input-type`` is not strictly necessary as the DD4Hep geometry can hold the information of which surface to map onto with which binning.
+The goal of this how-to being to explain how to make a material map regardless of the detector, we will ignore that option.

 As an output you will obtain the material map as a root and JSON file and a new material track collection in a root file.
 This new collection adds to each material interaction the associated surface during the mapping.
 This can be used for the control plots.
 Depending on what you want to do there are three option you can change :